-To provide transport to support people to live independently in their community.
+To provide affordable transport to support people to live well and connect with their community

 Staff and Board

-Our paid staff consists of a CEO, a Senior Executive Team, a Leadership Team, Administration Staff and a small number of Paid Drivers for our Area Connect Service.
+Our paid staff consists of a CEO, Executive Team, Senior Leadership, Administration Staff and a small number of Paid Drivers for our Area Connect Service.

 CTST also has several volunteers undertaking administrative support.

 Lyndon is proudly Tasmanian with extensive community development experience at both a state and national level.
 Over the last 20 years, Lyndon has worked across a range of community sectors including sport and recreation, employment, training, youth, aged care, disability and transport.
 Lyndon is focused on high quality, fair and efficient community development.

 Lyndon is the current Chair of the national peak body for community transport in Australia (ACTA), a position Lyndon has held since May 2018.
 Prior to taking on the role of Chair, Lyndon was appointed to the Board of ACTA in 2015.
 Lyndon also currently holds the office of Chair of the Victorian & Tasmania peak body (VCTA); since 2016.